Flo2009/Task_Board_Kanban/README.md

 ## Credits

 I used the jquery UI documentation and the bootstrap documentation.
+Furthermore I used the class content as help.

 https://jqueryui.com/